Skip to Content

 Coordinates: 40°30’35″N 49°46’13″E

-Masazir Lake can pinpoint its pink color to the presence of halophilic algae and high concentration of salt in its water, as well as its shallow depths allowing sunlight to easily reach the algae and promote growth.
+Masazir Lake’s pink color is due to the presence of halophilic algae and the high concentration of salt in its water.
+Its shallow depths also allow sunlight to reach the algae easily and promote growth.

 For over 200 years, the locals have mined and exported salt from this lake.
 Today, it’s still heavily commercialized in salt harvesting, with an estimated 1.7 billion tons of salt crust waiting to be harvested.
-For added fun, there are extensive sulfur deposits in the surrounding area, contributing to that charming rotting egg smell!
+For added fun, extensive sulfur deposits in the surrounding area contribute to that charming rotting egg smell!

-When looking to visit this beautiful pink lake, stay in Baku for easy access to the lake and other city treats.
+When visiting this beautiful pink lake, stay in Baku for easy access to the lake and other city treats.
 Book yourself into the Radisson Hotel Baku.
-With its free parking and excellent city center location, it’s a great base for resting before exploring Masazir Lake and the surrounding area.
+Its free parking and excellent city center location make it a great base for resting before exploring Masazir Lake and the surrounding area.

 8. Quairading Pink Lake